addds03/addds03/README.md

 - 🔭 I’m currently improving my SQL and Google Cloud Platform Skills.
 - 🌱 I’m currently learning analytics in the sphere of marketing and sales.
 - 👯 I’m looking to collaborate on a kaggle competition.
-- 🤔 I’m looking for help with GCP.
+- 🤔 I’m looking for help with Data Story Writing.
 - 💬 Ask me about tableau or any statistics related stuff.
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/Him